winlover32/azure-pipelines-agent/README.md

 | TFS2017 (onprem)   |  Yes  | Yes    |  |
 | TFS2018 (onprem)   |  Yes  | Yes    |  |

+## Latest and Pre-release labels for releases

+Releases have labels **Latest** and **Pre-release**.
+Please make a note that the labels mean:
+- **Latest** - release process of the agent version is fully completed and it's available for all users;
+- **Pre-release** - release process of the agent version was started and it's already available for using by part of users.

+Each new version of agent is released for users by groups during several days.
+And usually it becomes available for all users within 6-8 days after start of release.
+The release has label "Pre-release" during all these days.
+So it's expected behavior if specific release is used by builds in pipelines but it's marked as "Pre-release".

 ## Troubleshooting

 Troubleshooting tips are [located here](docs/troubleshooting.md)